Alex Tosi: Career

 On May 11, 2019, he made his major league debut for the first game of a doubleheader between the Detroit Tigers and the Minnesota Twins at Target Field.
 Tosi was on first base, with Jordan Baker at second, Paul Nauert at third, and Hunter Wendelstedt as home plate umpire.

 Tosi was home plate umpire for the Houston Astros combined no-hitter against the New York Yankees at Yankee Stadium on June 25, 2022.

 In December 2022, he was hired as a full time MLB umpire.
 Upon hearing the news, Tosi’s father congratulated him on "officially [having his] first full time job".
 At the conclusion of the 2023 season, he was awarded his first postseason assignment: the 2023 American League Wild Card Series between the Texas Rangers and the Tampa Bay Rays.

 The following year, Tosi was assigned to the National League Wild Card Series between the New York Mets and the Milwaukee Brewers.
 He worked home plate for game one of the series.

 Personal life

 Tosi was raised in Peoria, Illinois, and graduated from Dunlap High School in 2006.
 He played NCAA Division III baseball as a pitcher at Illinois Wesleyan University and was a part of the 2010 National Championship team his senior year.
 He received a degree in finance.
+After graduation, he studied sports management at Illinois State University for one semester before enrolling at Harry Wendelstedt Umpire School.

 During the minor league offseason, Tosi worked in the finance department of Case New Holland’s Racine, Wisconsin, office.
 He was living in Missouri when he was hired as a full-time major league umpire, and currently resides in Arizona.